SantaClaas/embedded-fan-control/fan-controller/documentation.md

 Not all of the information but I hope to write down most of it.

+## Goal statement

+Create a fan controller that is reliable and low power to control the fans for our house.
+It has to be controllable manually through buttons or dials.
+Everything else like Homeassistant integration is optional.
+It is important that it works alone.

 ## Status LEDs

 The status LEDs indicate the fan speed.